 Carbon emission in construction and ways to reduce it

-For India, the fastest-growing country that vowed to bring about a meaningful change in the environmental picture, this looks like a very big challenge when it comes to meeting the vast construction needs, yet reducing the carbon emission.
-Fortunately, experts have identified some key elements in the construction processes that are responsible for considerable emissions from this sector and also suggested the right measures to deal with the situation.
+For India, the fastest-growing country that vowed to bring about a meaningful change in the environmental picture, this looks like a very big challenge when it comes to meeting the vast construction needs, yet reducing carbon emissions.
+Fortunately, experts have identified some key elements in the construction processes responsible for considerable emissions from this sector and suggested the right measures to deal with the situation.
 Let’s take a brief look at some of them.

 Use ESS and smaller diesel generators for a hybrid energy solution